 KPN defines "ARPU per customer" as the total service revenues of all products, including fixed line telephony, broadband internet and TV, divided by total average number of subscribers, based on total number of access lines, across brands within the Consumer Residential segment in the Netherlands for the specified period.

 Access lines voice

 KPN defines "access lines voice" as the total number of traditional voice and VoIP connections provided to customers of KPN's Business segment as of the end of the specified period.
-As of 1 January 2013, Internet plus Bellen Zakelijke Markt (IPB ZM) is included in the Access lines voice numbers.

 Business DSL